alnvdl/wcf/README.md

 example, the `sleep` application has one command registered, which allows the user to specify a number of seconds to wait.

-Every command always runs in the server, even the simplest ones.
+All commands run in the server, even the simplest ones.
 When commands are executed, they may choose to keep data on the server side (**database data**) or on the client side (**client data**).
 Client data is typically used to store temporary state and non-important data.
 Database data is typically used to store more important data, and also for sharing data between clients.

 Whenever client data is set (via a command's response), it is always sent back to the server with every command you run, for every application.
 However, an